Alexander Hamilton Lyrics - Hamilton

 [BURR & COMPANY]

-There would've been nothin' left to do
+There would've been nothing left to do

 For someone less astute